 COVID 19 infection may advance to pneumonia and ARDS, which may require assistive breathing support.ARDS is a severe respiratory failure characterized by inflammation in the lungs.
 A subset of patients who survive COVID-19 infection and recover from ARDS may develop lung fibrosis.ILD is a group of disorders associated with fibrosis (scarring) of the lungs.

 ILD includes IPF and other lung diseases.
 The fibrosis that develops after surviving ARDS is severe but is usually not progressive.
-Because fibrosis in ARDS and chronic ILD may share underlying commonalities, however, there is a possibility that treatment for fibrosis may be beneficial for that associated with COVID 19
+Because fibrosis in ARDS and chronic ILD may share underlying commonalities, however, there is a possibility that treatment for fibrosis may be beneficial for those associated with COVID 19

 The main problem of COVID is post-recovery repercussions you may get all sorts of conditions and problems like fibrosis its’ even more problematic if you are suffering from other chronic lung diseases like asthma.
 On the occasion of world lung day, I warn that COVID 19 is undisputedly the most serious disease.

-We in Outpatient pulmonary clinic are seeing many patients with significant lung fibrosis, months after their acute illness from COVID was declared “cured”, the damage is apparently permanent.
-We have treated dozens of coronavirus sufferers in the past few weeks, from symptom-free spreaders to intensive care patients on HFNO machine.
+We in the Outpatient pulmonary clinic are seeing many patients with significant lung fibrosis, months after their acute illness from COVID was declared “cured”, the damage is apparently permanent.
+We have treated dozens of coronavirus sufferers in the past few weeks, from symptom-free spreaders to intensive care patients on HFNO machines.
 They have suffered very painful lung damage.

 Recovered patients are also at particular risk in swimming.
 The severe changes in the lungs can significantly increase the risk of accidents.